deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Flush interval of the queue connected to the collector.
+Flow generation delay time in FlowMap, used to increase the window size in downstream processing units to avoid pushing the window too fast.

 #### Flow Generation {#processors.flow_log.conntrack.flow_generation}